c2web/uw_boundless/README.txt

 Make sure that "Show 'Home' breadcrumb link" is checked Make sure that "Show current page title at end " is checked

-10. Region wells
+11. Region wells
 Navigate to Administration > Appearance and click the settings of the UW Boundless theme.
 In the "Bootstrap Settings" section, on the "Components" tab:
 Expand "REGION WELLS"
-Make sure that none of the region have classes specified.
+Make sure that none of the regions have classes specified.
+All regions should display "None" as the selected option.

-11. jQuery update
+12. jQuery update
-Navigate to Administration > Configuration > Development > jQuery update Make sure the "Default jQuery Version" is 1.10
+Navigate to Administration > Configuration > Development > jQuery update Make sure the "Default jQuery Version" is at least 1.7